banbar/GMT-456-GIS-Programming/midterm_projects/2020-21/group1.md

 #### Finding and drawing break points of the Multi Line String:

 * After upload an multi line string data then we click to OK button.
-The algorithm starts and draw the break points (vertices) on the Multi Line Strings type data layer.
+The algorithm starts and draw the break points (node points) on the Multi Line Strings type data layer.
 It work in a for loop until the multi line string complate.

 ```python
 vertex=[]